arwarrington/arwarrington/README.md

-- 👋 Hi, I’m Austin (@arwarrington)
+- 👋 Hi, I’m Austin (@arwarrington).I'm a Data Engineer at the Planned Parenthood National office.
-- 👀 I’m interested in advanced SQL & R, mapping, and policy analysis.
+- 👀  I'm interested in improving my Python and R and getting advanced lessons in SQL.
-- 🌱 I’m currently learning about all things R, data visualizations, mapping techniques, and how to be more mindful.
+- 🌱 I’m currently learning about all things R, data visualizations, ELT processes and plants :) <3.

 <!---